Timmy-Ezekiel/alx-system_engineering-devops/0x01-shell_permissions/README.md

 * ./0-iam_betty: This scipt switches the current user to the user betty

+* ./2-groups: This file prints all the groups the current user is part of.

 * ./3-new_owner: This script chane the owner of the file hello to the user betty

 * ./4-empty: This script file create an empty file called "hello"